Hanawon

-The Settlement Support Center for North Korean Refugees (북한이탈주민정착지원사무소), commonly known as Hanawon ("House of Unity"), is a South Korean facility for the "training for social adaptation" of North Korean defectors, preparing them for life in the South.
+The Settlement Support Center for North Korean Refugees, commonly known as Hanawon ("House of Unity"), is a South Korean facility for the "training for social adaptation" of North Korean defectors, preparing them for life in the South.
 Three months' stay in this facility is mandatory for all North Koreans arriving in the south, with residents unable to leave of their own free will.

 History

 Hanawon opened on 8 July 1999, and is located about an hour south of Seoul in the countryside of Anseong, Gyeonggi Province.
 In her book Nothing To Envy: Ordinary Lives in North Korea, journalist Barbara Demick describes Hanawon as a cross between a trade school and a halfway house, and describes its purpose as teaching North Koreans how to live on their own in South Korea.

 Originally built to accommodate around 200 people for a three-month resettlement program, in 2002 the facility's capacity was doubled to 400.
 In 2004, to mark the fifth anniversary of the program, a second facility opened south of Seoul.